shaima-98/Email-Parser-for-Low-Balance-Alerts/README.md

   A. Generating App password for gmail account:

-a.Go to your Google Account.
+- Go to your Google Account.
-b.
-Select Security.
+- Select Security.
-c.
-Under "Signing in to Google," select 2-Step Verification.
+- Under "Signing in to Google," select 2-Step Verification.
-d.
-At the bottom of the page, select App passwords.
+- At the bottom of the page, select App passwords.
-e.
-Enter a name that helps you remember where you’ll use the app password.
+- Enter a name that helps you remember where you’ll use the app password.
-f.
-Select Generate.
+- Select Generate.
-g.
-The generated app password will be displayed.
+- The generated app password will be displayed.
 Copy it to a secure location, as you won't be able to see it again.
-h.
-Use App Password in Your Script.
+- Use App Password in Your Script.
 Replace the 'email_pass' variable in your script with the generated app password.

   B. Email Server Settings:

-email_user: Your email address.
+- email_user: Your email address.
-email_pass: Generated app password
+- email_pass: Generated app password
-email_server: IMAP server address (e.g., "imap.gmail.com").
+- email_server: IMAP server address (e.g., "imap.gmail.com").
-label_name: The folder where you want to search for emails (e.g., "Low balance").
+- label_name: The folder where you want to search for emails (e.g., "Low balance").

   C. Date Range Settings:

-start_date: The start date for searching emails
+- start_date: The start date for searching emails
-end_date: The end date for searching emails
+- end_date: The end date for searching emails

   D. Sender Email:

-sender_email: The specific sender's email address to filter emails.
+- sender_email: The specific sender's email address to filter emails.

 4. Functionality

-1. **Log in to Email Account**: The script logs in to the specified email account using the provided credentials.
+- **Log in to Email Account**: The script logs in to the specified email account using the provided credentials.

-2. **Select Mailbox**: It selects the mailbox/folder where the search for low balance alerts will be performed.
+- **Select Mailbox**: It selects the mailbox/folder where the search for low balance alerts will be performed.

-3. **Search Criteria**: Emails are searched based on the sender's email address and within the specified date range.
+- **Search Criteria**: Emails are searched based on the sender's email address and within the specified date range.

-4. **Data Extraction**: The script extracts company names and wallet balances from email subjects and bodies.
+- **Data Extraction**: The script extracts company names and wallet balances from email subjects and bodies.

-5. **Output**: The parsed data (company names and wallet balances) is printed to the console.
+- **Output**: The parsed data (company names and wallet balances) is printed to the console.

-6. **Logout**: Finally, the script logs out and closes the connection to the email server.
+- **Logout**: Finally, the script logs out and closes the connection to the email server.

 5. Usage

-1. Replace placeholders (`email_user`, `email_pass`, `email_server`, `label_name`, and `sender_email`) with your actual email and server information.
+- Replace placeholders (`email_user`, `email_pass`, `email_server`, `label_name`, and `sender_email`) with your actual email and server information.

-2. Ensure that the required dependencies (`imaplib`, `email`, `datetime`, `re`, `bs4`) are installed.
+- Ensure that the required dependencies (`imaplib`, `email`, `datetime`, `re`, `bs4`) are installed.

-3. Run the script.
+- Run the script.